The Cardigans: Back to spotlight and hiatus: 2002–2006

-Reunion, tour and future: 2012–present
+Reunion, touring and future: 2012–present

 In 2012, the Cardigans received a lucrative offer from Hultsfred Festival to perform the album Gran Turismo in full.
 After initial hesitation, the band decided to accept the offer "as it felt like a good way of tearing us out of our strange new everyday life," according to Persson.
 Peter Svensson declined to participate, although he had no objection to the band touring without him.
 They recruited singer-songwriter Oskar Humlebo to fill in for Svensson, and asked their agent to seek more shows for them to play.
 Ultimately, the band made their live comeback with shows in Lund and Copenhagen ahead of Hultsfred, before playing in Poland, Finland, Russia, Indonesia, Taiwan and Japan, with a scheduled concert in Israel cancelled by the promoter.
 Most of these shows involved performing Gran Turismo in full, followed by an assortment of hits from their other albums.

-Still with Humlebo in place of Svensson, the band played career-spanning sets when touring resumed during late 2013 with shows in Japan, China and Russia, followed by more dates in 2015 which took them to South Korea, Europe and South America.
+Still with Humlebo in place of Svensson, the band played career-spanning sets when touring resumed during late 2013 with shows in Japan, China and Russia, followed by more dates in 2015 which took them to South Korea, Europe and Latin America.
 In interviews promoting her 2014 solo album Animal Heart, Persson suggested that the success of their most recent live dates opened the possibility for future Cardigans recordings, though there were no firm plans.
 "It's really fun to do greatest hits things, since there's nothing else, but I think if we continue having this much fun we would like to make another record, because we like to create new things," said Persson.
 The band's only scheduled show for 2016 was at Qstock (Oulu, Finland) on 29 July.
-In 2017, they performed in Stockholm in Turku, Finland and in Yammatovo 3 festival in Croatia.
+In 2017, they performed in Stockholm, in Turku, and at the Yammatovo 3 festival in Croatia.

 In June 2018, the band announced their only live shows of the year: a four-date UK tour in December to celebrate the 20th anniversary of Gran Turismo in which they would perform the album in full again.
-In an interview to promote the tour, Persson stated, "There won’t be any more Cardigans records, I’m pretty sure.
-But we’ll keep doing little tours and shows as long as it’s fun, as long as we can do it well and feel that it’s something that’s current to us."
+In an interview to promote the tour, Persson stated, "There won't be any more Cardigans records, I'm pretty sure.
+But we'll keep doing little tours and shows as long as it's fun, as long as we can do it well and feel that it's something that's current to us."

+In May 2023, Nina Persson confirmed Peter Svensson would never rejoin the band, and that as a result there would be no new Cardigans albums.
+The idea of making new music without Svensson was overruled too.
+The band keeps on touring sporadically.

+On 6 September 2024, the band released the two-volume B-sides compilation The Rest of the Best.